Aliases for GPBAR1 Gene

 GeneCards Summary for GPBAR1 Gene

 GPBAR1 (G Protein-Coupled Bile Acid Receptor 1) is a Protein Coding gene.
-Diseases associated with GPBAR1 include Sclerosing Cholangitis and Functional Diarrhea.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Diseases associated with GPBAR1 include Sclerosing Cholangitis and Ocular Albinism.
+Among its related pathways are G alpha (s) signalling events and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled bile acid receptor activity.

 UniProtKB/Swiss-Prot for GPBAR1 Gene